thejinchao/turbolink/README.md

 GreeterServiceClient = GreeterService->MakeClient();
 GreeterServiceClient->OnHelloResponse.AddUniqueDynamic(this, &UTurboLinkDemoCppTest::OnHelloResponse);
 ```
-Then create a context object and call the grpc method.
+Then create a context object and call the gRPC method.
 ```cpp
 FGrpcContextHandle CtxHello = GreeterServiceClient->InitHello();